estineali/CS232-Operating-Systems/Assignment2/README.md

 		6. Fkin explore the tar for tar.gz command already so we can form a fkin tar.gz in time ffs
 		7. Error Handling, readability, and absence of warnings is worth 10 points.
 DONT FUCK UP SHAHROM! (you too famma).

+**Compressing into tar.gz** :

+	To create a tar.gz archive from a given folder you can use the following command

+	tar -zcvf tar-archive-name.tar.gz source-folder-name

 **DEADLINE: Monday 21st October 11 55 PM**

 **DEADLINE FOR US: Friday 18th October 11 59 PM**